Top 10 Best Female Rock Singers of All Time

-Some of the great rock singers haven't had the best voices but they know how to sing rock n roll, some singers with a good voice don't know how to sing rock music, lita dose!
+Some of the great rock singers haven't had the best voices, but they know how to sing rock n roll.
+Some singers with a good voice don't know how to sing rock music, Lita does!
 She's top ten easy.

-Her voice is just...
-Amazing.
+Her voice is just... amazing.
 So passionate, so powerful, so penetrating.
-She can sing the same song in different ways, either softly or with great intensity (look at her singing "All around me" in album & acoustic versions).
-I listened a lot of times old Flyleaf albums but Lacey's voice in some songs is still breathtaking to me.
+She can sing the same song in different ways, either softly or with great intensity (look at her singing "All Around Me" in album & acoustic versions).
+I've listened a lot of times to old Flyleaf albums, but Lacey's voice in some songs is still breathtaking to me.

-Her acoustic songs are really free and really don't sound like any other female singer.
-She has tone in her voice that makes you listen.
+Her acoustic songs are really free and don't sound like any other female singer.
+She has a tone in her voice that makes you listen.
 Flyleaf will always rock with or without Lacey!

-"I'm so sick", how she goes from calm vocals to screaming, seemingly effortless..
+"I'm so sick," how she goes from calm vocals to screaming, seemingly effortlessly.
 I get goosebumps every time.
-Lacey along with Tarja Turunen should be splitting number 1 easily.
+Lacey, along with Tarja Turunen, should be splitting number 1 easily.

 As others have posted, she is not a singer, she is a goddess.
-Her range is outstanding and she can deliver the most beautiful and haunting rendition followed by a raunchy or powerful rock song, each with consumate ease.
-Her voice is possibly the only thing in music that transcends her physical beauty and if this vote was for the most beautiful woman, she would also get my vote.
+Her range is outstanding, and she can deliver the most beautiful and haunting rendition followed by a raunchy or powerful rock song, each with consummate ease.
+Her voice is possibly the only thing in music that transcends her physical beauty, and if this vote was for the most beautiful woman, she would also get my vote.
 She is also total class and takes the time for fans in a way that is so rare with other 'so-called' stars.

 Germany's queen of metal for over 25 years.
 Still going strong and kicking butt.

-If you're going for vocals, Taylor may not be the most impressive but, she and the Pretty Reckless have a great sense of music, rhythm & melody that can be reminiscent of the Rolling the Stones composition wise with a much heavier sound.
-They are one of the very few newer rock bands that still have a clue to what they are doing and where they are going.
+If you're going for vocals, Taylor may not be the most impressive, but she and the Pretty Reckless have a great sense of music, rhythm, and melody that can be reminiscent of the Rolling Stones composition-wise, with a much heavier sound.
+They are one of the very few newer rock bands that still have a clue about what they are doing and where they are going.

 Her voice is so crisp and fresh.
-Taylor is really the only person I can relate to sometimes, she speaks to me like no other singer.
-And on the plus she is absolutely beautiful!
-I love what she wear and I love the fact she doesn't care!
+Taylor is really the only person I can relate to sometimes.
+She speaks to me like no other singer.
+And on the plus side, she is absolutely beautiful!
+I love what she wears and I love the fact she doesn't care!
 I wouldn't compare her to anyone.
 Miss Momsen is my idol!

-I don't know how I didn't find her in this list.
-She is the best female vocal I've heard in a rock band, and yes including evanescence.
-Just listen to The Cranberries - Zombie, Simply the greatest female vocalist in a rock band.
+I don't know how I didn't find her on this list.
+She is the best female vocalist I've heard in a rock band, and yes, including Evanescence.
+Just listen to The Cranberries - Zombie.
+Simply the greatest female vocalist in a rock band.